wpm216/OMEIC_mobility/README.md

 # OMEIC_mobility
+Mutiscale modeling of
-Hole mobility in Organic Mixed Electronic and Ionic Conductors (OMEICS), accompanying
+hole mobility in Organic Mixed Electronic and Ionic Conductors (OMEICS), accompanying the manuscript
-'Efficient electronic transport through the insulator-rich phase in PEDOT:PSS blends' by S.T.
+'Efficient electronic tunneling in the insulator-rich phase governs transport in conductive polymer blends' by S.T.
 Keene, W. Michaels, et al.

 ## Contents: